-We first show that every class of graphs that contains at most $2^{f(n)}$ unlabelled graphs of size $n$ has local complexity $f(n)+O(\log n)$.
+We first show that every class of graphs that contains at most $2^{f(n)}$ unlabelled graphs of size $n$ has local complexity $f(n)+O(\log n)$ \footnote{We use the standard assumption that the range of unique identifiers of the vertices is $\text{poly}(n)$, see Section~\ref{sec:defpls} for more details.}.
 This implies all the upper bounds we obtain in this paper, as the classes of graphs we consider usually contain $2^{O(n)}$ or $2^{O(n \log n)}$ unlabelled graphs of size $n$.

 We then turn to lower bounds.
 Using rigidity properties in the classes we consider, we give a $\Omega(n)$ bound on the local complexity of \emph{penny graphs} (contact graphs of unit-disks in the plane), \emph{unit-distance graphs} (graphs that admit an embedding in $\mathbb{R}^2$ where adjacent vertices are exactly the vertices at Euclidean distance 1), and (induced) subgraphs of the square grid.
 We then consider \emph{1-planar graphs}, which are graphs admitting a planar drawing in which each edge is crossed by at most one edge.
 This superclass of planar graphs shares many similarities with them, but we nevertheless prove that it has local complexity $\Theta(n)$ (while planar graphs have local complexity $\Theta(\log n)$).